Tanium EDR Integration Setup

 Step 3: Create Persona with Custom Role

-Personas in Tanium combine roles with computer group access to define the scope of access.Navigate to Personas
+Personas in Tanium combine roles with computer group access to define the scope of access.Create New Persona

 - Persona Name (e.g., “RAD Security Integration Persona”)